“There is no greater impediment to the advancement of knowledge than the ambiguity of words.” –Thomas Reid

 A common misnomer for Value Pricing.
 Billing is that act of invoicing a client in arrears for work done.
 It’s technically possible to bill for value after the fact, but it’s virtually unheard of.

 A form of Fixed Bid in which the price is based on the value to the buyer instead of the seller’s cost.
-Compare to Value Billing, Fixed Bid, and Hourly Billing.
+See also: Value Billing, Fixed Bid, Hourly Billing, The Why Conversation.

 A vertical market (or simply “vertical”) is a market in which vendors offer goods and services specific to an industry, trade, profession, or other group of customers with specialized needs.
 Typical examples of buyers in a vertical market would be quick service restaurants, ski resorts, pet shelters, auto repair shops, and so on.
-Technically, vertical market buyers could also be people like soccer moms, Asian Americans, billionaire philanthropists because these are also groups who have specialized needs.
-However, I prefer to use the term “demographic” to apply to segmentation that is not industry specific.
 See also: Target Market, Demographic Market.

 Niching Down on a Vertical Market.